Open and minimize your supplies. (You will need at least 2 papers, a doodle and a frame)

 Apply a nice mask of your own choice.
 Then right click your mask layer and delete it.
 Click yes in the box that appears.
 Merge group.

-With your raster deform tool, position the doodle along the left and upper edges of the image.
+Open your doodle and drag it onto your image (like you did with the paper).With your raster deform tool, position the doodle along the left and upper edges of the image.

 Then change the size of the doodle by increasing or decreasing the scale until the “handle”s of the doodle are close to the right and lower edges of the image.